Early. Effective. Empowering.

 Our Signature Workshop

 Our "Talk Early, Talk Often" Parent Workshop equips you with everything you need to know to feel confident talking with your kids about drugs, starting as early as when they are 8 years old.
 Through hands-on role-playing, you'll practice initiating and responding to real scenarios, understand the neuroscience behind behaviors, addiction, and natural highs; connect with other parents who share your values, and leave each session with actionable homework.
-You'll also gain lifetime access to ongoing guidance and support.
-Connecting with kids about drugs isn't a one-time talk; it's ongoing conversations that evolve as they grow.

 Education Beyond the classroom